Chicago Blackhawks: Practice facilities

-The Blackhawks had previously used Johnny's Ice House West and The Edge Ice Arena in suburban Bensenville as their practice facility.
+The Blackhawks had previously used Johnny's Ice House West and The Edge Ice Arena in suburban Bensenville (the latter also previously used by the Steel) as their practice facility.

 Circus trip

 The Blackhawks and their arena mates, the Chicago Bulls, embarked on an annual two-week road trip in mid-November dating back to when both teams inhabited Chicago Stadium.
 The Wirtz Family, who at one point owned the Blackhawks, Bulls, and Chicago Stadium, would lease the venue to circus acts and ice skating troupes.
 The Blackhawks played between six and seven games in western Canada and California during this time.
 In November 2016, the Ringling Bros. and Barnum & Bailey Circus announced they would not return to the United Center in 2017.
-As a result, Disney On Ice performed its last two week show in 2017 before being condensed to one week in 2018.
+As a result, Disney on Ice performed its last two week show in 2017 before being condensed to one week in 2018.

 Media and announcers

 For the first time in team history, all 82 games plus playoffs were broadcast on television during the 2008–09 season.
 At least 20 of them aired on WGN-TV (Channel 9), the first time the Blackhawks had been seen on local over-the-air television in 30 years.
 Games produced by WGN-TV through its WGN Sports department are not available in its superstation feed WGN America due to league broadcast rights restrictions.
-Other games not broadcast by WGN-TV are aired on regional sports network NBC Sports Chicago, the first time in at least 35 years that non-nationally broadcast home games were seen locally, either over-the-air or on cable.
+Other games not broadcast by WGN-TV are aired on NBC Sports Chicago, the first time in at least 35 years that non-nationally broadcast home games were seen locally, either over-the-air or on cable.
 On February 15, 2011, it was announced that the team had renewed their broadcast contract with WGN-TV for the next five years, starting in the 2011–12 NHL season.
 The deal was further extended for three more years on May 15, 2014, keeping the team on Channel 9 until the end of the 2018–19 season.
 On January 2, 2019, the Blackhawks (along with the Chicago Bulls and Chicago White Sox) agreed to an exclusive multi-year deal with NBC Sports Chicago beginning with the 2019–20 season, ending the team's broadcasts on WGN-TV.
+On June 5, 2024, the Blackhawks, Bulls, and White Sox announced they would join the newly established Chicago Sports Network.